amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 <br />

-_Sorry for the whining above.
-When did buying a new laptop or having to use only months became mentally exhausting 😬_

 I recently upgraded from [Macbook Air 2017](https://www.instagram.com/p/B6lInd3AhsN/) to Macbook Pro with an M1 chip.
 My four-year-old Macbook Air was giving up.
 The performance to run heavy tasks like using the iOS simulator when developing and working on React Native apps was declining.
 I had long given up using the Android emulator and used an actual Android device for testing.
 December 2020 was the time I decided its time to upgrade.

 I had a long internal discussion with myself for almost a month about whether I should upgrade to M1 or stick with Intel-based chips and spend them bucks.
 Don't get me wrong here, M1 is not cheap either as I did go for a RAM upgrade to max limits, which is currently 16GB in the base model.